mattyschell/howdoipostgis/README.md

 <br/>

-# PL/pgSQL compared to PL/SQL
+# PL/pgSQL

+PL/pgSQL is the most commonly used procedural programming language supported by PostgreSQL.
-TBD.
-Looks pretty familiar.  $$ are "dollar quotes" to avoid escaping single quotes within the text.
+It will look familiar to programmers of other databases.  $$ are "dollar quotes" to avoid escaping single quotes within the text.
 We must specify the language because PostgreSQL also supports pl/perl, pl/python, and some others not part of the core distribution.

 ```
 CREATE OR REPLACE FUNCTION dummy()